-Pass the Real Estate Exam - Test-Taking Tips
+Pass the Real Estate Exam - Study Tips

-Passing the real estate exam is the single most important step to take on your path to become a real estate agent.
-Without a passing score, you won't be able to earn your license or legally sell any homes other than your own.
-You may find yourself wondering how to pass the real estate exam.
+Passing the real estate license exam is the single most important step to take on your path to becoming a real estate agent.
+Without a passing score on your state-specific real estate exam, you won't be able to embark on your new career as a real estate professional.
+Luckily, there are steps you can take to set yourself up for success on your real estate test.

-While there is no magic bullet for acing the exam, many industry professionals would agree that there is a best way to pass the real estate exam, and we’re prepared to tell you the best way to pass your real estate exam.
-This recipe for success includes a combination of practice, research, dedication, and mental preparation.
-In this guide, we’ll tell you everything you need to know about how to pass the real estate exam the first time.
+While there is no magic bullet for acing every test, many industry professionals would agree that there is a certain way you should prepare for the state exam.
+This recipe for success includes a combination of flashcards, quizzes, research, dedication, and mental preparation.
+In this guide, we’ll tell you everything you need to know about studying so you give yourself the best chance of passing the real estate exam the first time.

-The real estate exam can be intimidating to people, especially if years have passed since they actually sat down to take a long test.
+Enrolling in real estate school and taking exams can be intimidating, especially if years have passed since you've taken classes.
 Between the massive amount of content and test day anxiety, some people feel overwhelmed and nervous to the point that their performance on the exam suffers.
-So, how can you combat these factors?
+So, how can you combat these feelings?
 What is the best way to pass the real estate exam?

 In short, practice, practice, practice!
-Practice real estate exams play a key role in mitigating factors that stop you from passing the real estate exam.
-Programs such as The CE Shop's Exam Prep Edge feature a variety of practice tests that help you maximize your chances of passing the real estate exam the first time.
-Enrolling in the program and engaging in the best way to pass the real estate exam is so easy that it only takes three steps:
+Practice real estate exams play a key role in mitigating the factors that could stop you from passing the real estate exam.
+Programs such as The CE Shop's Exam Prep Edge feature a variety of practice tests and other study materials that help you maximize your chances of passing the real estate exam the first time around.
+Enrolling in the program is one of the best ways to pass the real estate exam.
+And getting started is simple!
+In fact, it only takes three steps:

-Many people consider practice taking practice tests to be the single best way to pass the real estate exam because people who take practice exams and prep courses tend to have a higher passing rate than those who sit for the exam without any structured preparation.
-For example, consider that 91% of people who take The CE Shop's prep courses pass the real estate exam.
-This figure is significantly above the overall average pass rates, which means these students are able to jump into their career more quickly than those who didn’t research how to pass the real estate exam.
+Many people consider taking real estate practice tests to be the single best way to pass the exam because people who take practice exams in addition to their real estate courses tend to have a higher passing rate than those who sit for the exam without any structured preparation.
+For example, consider that 91% of test takers who enroll in The CE Shop's prep courses pass the real estate exam.
+This figure is significantly higher than the overall average pass rate, which means these students are able to jump into their career more quickly than those who didn’t engage in a study program to pass the real estate exam.

 Study Real Estate Vocabulary

-- Passing the real estate exam will be easier if you're already accustomed to the terms used in the questions.
+- Passing the real estate exam will be more straightforward if you're already accustomed to the terms used in the questions.

 - Seeing a sea of unfamiliar terms on your exam can be nerve-wracking.
 By increasing your knowledge of these terms, it will be easier to stay calm and answer the exam questions.